BlinkTagInc/gtfs-to-chart/README.md

     mongod

-To generate diagrams, run `gtfs-to-diagram`.
+To generate charts, run `gtfs-to-chart`.

-    gtfs-to-diagram
+    gtfs-to-chart

-By default, `gtfs-to-diagram` will look for a `config.json` file in the project root.
+By default, `gtfs-to-chart` will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

-    gtfs-to-diagram --configPath /path/to/your/custom-config.json
+    gtfs-to-chart --configPath /path/to/your/custom-config.json

 This will download the GTFS file specified in `config.js` .
-Then, `gtfs-to-diagram` will build the HTML diagrams and save them in `diagrams/:agency_key`.
+Then, `gtfs-to-chart` will build the HTML charts and save them in `charts/:agency_key`.

 ### Options